|

 Having more stringent and therefore BETTER motor oil category as the letters go up the alphabet.

-Currently the most common API RATING is API SL, introduced July 1, 2001 after more than two year delay.
+Currently the most common available API RATING is API SM, introduced July 1, 2001 after more than two year delay.

-The BEST API RATING which is just starting to appear in the market place is API SM
+The currently BEST API RATING available is API SM .

 If you are naturalist or ecologist you may think that putting nothing but PURE API SA rated motor oil is the best think you can do for your car, but is it?